 One of the important things that Stock Advisor and Action Alerts PLUS have in common is that both offer rationale behind their investment recommendations.
-With Stock Advisor, there are only two picks per month.
-But, they’re each accompanied by an in-depth research report that explains exactly why the analysts at The Motley Fool think a stock is poised for growth.
+With the Stock Advisor service, you only get two picks per month.
+But they’re each accompanied by an in-depth research report that explains exactly why the analysts at Motley Fool think a stock is poised for growth.

 Stock Advisor vs. Action Alerts PLUS: Stock Picks

 Beyond offering analysis, Stock Advisor and Action Alerts PLUS use very different methodologies to pick stocks.
 That’s led the two services to have very different returns over the nearly 20 years they’ve been competing.

-Stock Advisor recommendations are made solely on the basis of fundamental analysis.
+Stock Advisor’s monthly stock picks are made solely on the basis of fundamental analysis.
 The service looks for undervalued stocks or stocks that are poised for massive growth.
-Typically, the in-depth research reports that accompany a stock pick cover, not just corporate earnings, but a discussion of sector trends, new product lines, or other factors that The Motley Fool analysts think will boost a company significantly in the near future.
+Typically, the in-depth research reports that accompany a stock pick cover not only corporate earnings, but also sector trends, new product lines, or other factors that Motley Fool analysts think will boost a company significantly in the near future.

 Importantly, Stock Advisor only issues two stock picks per month.
 These picks don’t come with technical entry or exit points.
 Rather, you can simply buy them as soon as they’re issued.
 One thing to keep in mind is that most Stock Advisor picks are meant to be held for several years, so the service is definitively targeted at long-term investors.

 Action Alerts PLUS uses a combination of fundamental and technical factors when making stock recommendations.
-Cramer’s rationale for investing in a stock tends to lean more heavily on fundamentals, although technical pullbacks are often the catalyst for entering into a position.
+The rationale for investing in a stock tends to lean more heavily on fundamentals, although technical pullbacks are often the catalyst for entering into a position.
 Still, it’s important to note that Action Alerts PLUS doesn’t offer technical charts or identify specific entry, exit, or stop-loss levels for any of its picks (which almost negates the value of the technical analysis used in the decision making process).